MLMunoz85/MLMunoz85/README.md

 ## 🚀 About Me

-I am Matthew Munoz, a Full-Stack Developer based in San Diego, CA. As a former High School Teacher turned Full-Stack Developer, I am passionate about continuous learning, mentoring others, and challenging myself to acquire new skills.
+I am Matthew Munoz, a Software Developer based in San Diego, CA. As a former High School Teacher turned Software Developer, I am passionate about continuous learning, mentoring others, and challenging myself to acquire new skills.
 My journey into the world of tech began with a curiosity for how websites and applications were built.
 Since then, I have immersed myself in learning everything from front-end development to back-end technologies.
 My experience in the classroom has made me an effective communicator and taught me the importance of adaptability and problem-solving, skills that I bring to my work as a developer.
 I enjoy using my expertise to create innovative solutions and am always looking for ways to challenge myself and grow as a professional.

 ## 🔗 Let's Connect!
 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/matthew-l-munoz/)